Alex-Bartlett/frameworks_and_languages_module/technical_report.md

 ### Schemas & Validation

-Fastify's native schema validation allows for convenenient definition of JSON schemas for request bodies, including defining required values, preventing the need to write complicated validation manually.
+Fastify's schema validation allows for JSON schema definitions for request bodies, including defining required values, preventing the need to write complicated validation manually.
 It employs Ajv JSON validator for this (Fastify, n.d.), which validates the data and coecerces it into the expected types (AJV JSON Schema Validator, n.d.).

 ```javascript
 fastify.addSchema({